10GoutamSharma7/Miranda-Papers/README.md

 ## Live Demo

-Check out the live demo at [miranda-papers.netlify.app](https://miranda-papers.netlify.app).
+Check out the live demo at BUT MAKE SURE YOU VIEW IT AT 50% SCREEN FOR BETTER VIEW [miranda-papers.netlify.app](https://miranda-papers.netlify.app).

 ## Project Structure